joelandman/tsdbcli/README.md

 ### Perl modules ###
 Some of these modules are not included in the package manager distributions, so you will need to use CPAN to install (let it autoconfigure for you, and use the sudo mechanism)

+by hand

 * Linux and MacOSX

-  `sudo cpan Term::ReadLine Term::ReadLine::Gnu Text::ASCIITable Getopt::Lucid JSON::PP InfluxDB`
+  `sudo cpan Term::ReadLine Term::ReadLine::Gnu Text::ASCIITable Getopt::Lucid JSON::PP LWP::UserAgent`

   additional for MacOSX, assuming [homebrew](http://brew.sh/) is installed